joshcampbell191/openfpga-cores-inventory/README.md

 Accept-Charset: utf-8
 ```

 The response is a list of core objects.
+The response array is wrapped in a data envelope.

 Example response: